 SJSU Editorial Style

-Our guide borrows heavily from The Associated Press Stylebook, which is used for print and digital platforms such as SJSU Today, Washington Square, college and department newsletters and brochures and other materials targeting a general audience.
+Our guide borrows heavily from The Associated Press Stylebook, which is used for print and digital platforms such as SJSU Newsroom, Washington Square, college and department newsletters and other materials targeting a general audience.

 Send us your questions and comments about SJSU Editorial Style and this guide.